2024 • At-Bay • Lead Product Designer

 Consolidated data from over 5+ sources into a single platform, boosting visibility across 1000+ active brokers.

-Showcasing broker key metrics like book size and market appetite informed smarter targeting and reduced off-strategy outreach.
+Showcasing broker key metrics - such as book size and market appetite - informed smarter targeting and reduced off-strategy outreach.

 3.